 Transl8 Documentation

 Complete guide to AI-powered translation of Revit models across 34 languages.
-Transl8 scans your model for all translatable text -- rooms, sheets, schedules, keynotes, parameters, and more -- then translates everything in a single batch using an AEC-domain-aware AI engine with built-in architectural glossaries.
+Transl8 scans your model for all translatable text — rooms, sheets, schedules, keynotes, parameter values, and more — then translates everything in a single batch using an AEC-domain-aware AI engine with built-in architectural glossaries.

 What It Does

-International architectural practices routinely need to produce drawings in multiple languages -- UK firms working in China, Italian studios delivering in the Middle East, Scandinavian offices producing documentation for Southeast Asian projects, or any practice collaborating across borders.
+BIM and design teams routinely need to produce drawings in multiple languages — UK firms working in China, Italian studios delivering in the Middle East, Scandinavian offices producing documentation for Southeast Asian projects, or global organisations rolling out facilities across multiple regions.
 Currently this means days of manual work: finding every room name, sheet title, annotation, schedule header, and parameter value, then translating each one correctly using the right industry terminology.
 Transl8 automates the entire process with a single dialog.

 Any Language to Any Language